pre-srfi/time-objects/TimeObjects.md

 `add-duration` *time time-duration -> time*  [No SRFI 174 equivalent]

 Returns the time object resulting from adding *time-duration* to *time*.
-The result has the same type as *time*, which must be TAI or UTC.
+The result has the same type as *time*.
+It is an error unless *time* is TAI or UTC.

 `subtract-duration` *time time-duration -> time*  [No SRFI 174 equivalent]

 Returns the time resulting from subtracting *time-duration* from *time*.
-The result has the same type as *time*, which must be TAI or UTC.
+The result has the same type as *time*.
+It is an error unless *time* is TAI or UTC.

 ## Conversion